-Colorado Law approved 45 LRAP awards of $5,500 each for qualified applicants during the 2021 LRAP application cycle.
-LRAP awards of $5,500 each were also granted to qualified applicants for the 2020, 2019, 2018, and 2017 award years.
+Colorado Law approved 31 LRAP awards of $6,500 each for qualified applicants during the 2022-23 LRAP application cycle.
 Each year, Colorado Law determines the number of awards made and the amount of each award based on the availability of funds, participation rates, and individual factors.
 So, the amount of each award and the number of awards given may vary.

 No. Graduates working as judicial law clerks are not eligible for our LRAP.
 Graduates who enter LRAP-eligible employment after completing a judicial clerkship and meet the other LRAP criteria may then apply for LRAP awards during the appropriate application window.